 The financial statements include only 2014 Measure E Fund (Fund) used to account for 2014 Measure E projects.
 This Fund was established to account for the expenditures of general obligation bonds issued under 2014 Measure E Fund.
 These financial statements are not intended to present fairly the financial position and results of operations of the Los Gatos-Saratoga Joint Union High School District in compliance with accounting principles generally accepted in the United States of America.
 Measure E authorized the District to issue \$99 million of general obligation bonds to provide for repairing, upgrading, acquisition, construction and equipping of District sites and facilities.
-As of June 30, 2017, the District issued \$99 million including the issuance in the fiscal year 2016-2017 in the amount of \$54 million.
+As of June 30, 2018, the District has issued all of authorized \$99 million.